Dec 11, 2025

 I regularly mentor people new to programming, teaching them how to craft working systems.
 This is less about teaching people to write code and more about teaching them why we care about source control, how to think about configuration, how to and why to automate testing, and how to think about software systems and data flow at a higher level.
 I strongly believe that software development needs a formal apprenticeship program, and mentoring has done a lot to validate that belief.

-In my time with Heroku (and with Salesforce, Heroku’s parent organization), I’ve contributed to the delivery and operation of services that let developers bring their ideas to life on the internet, both as a developer and as a manager.
-I’ve been involved in maintaining and expanding existing features, exploring and developing new products, and in cultivating my peers and my team as people and as developers.
+In my time with Heroku (and with Salesforce, Heroku’s parent organization), I contributed to the delivery and operation of services that let developers bring their ideas to life on the internet, both as a developer and as a manager.
+I was involved in maintaining and expanding existing features, exploring and developing new products, and in cultivating my peers and my team as people and as developers.

-As an engineering manager (2018 to 2022), I’ve been responsible for building and supporting an effective, unified team across multiple continents.
-Moving into management was motivated by a desire to act as a force multiplier, which I’ve brought to life through coaching, process management, facilitating ongoing discussions about the direction and health of the team, and through actively being involved in my reports’ progress as developers.
+As an engineering manager (2018 to 2022), I was responsible for building and supporting an effective, unified team across North and South America and Europe.
+Moving into management was motivated by a desire to act as a force multiplier, which I practiced through coaching, process management, facilitating ongoing discussions about the direction and health of the team, and through active investment in my reports’ progress.

 As a lead developer (2015-2018), I worked on the Heroku build system, which ingests code from end users and deploys that code to applications running on the Heroku platform.
 As part of that work, we implemented a number of features to control abuse, support language-specific features and needs, and to develop new ways to deploy code to Heroku.

 As the team’s database administrator, I was responsible for balancing concerns about reliability and availability against the need to deliver new services and functional improvements for customers.
 Alongside the operations team, I handled capacity planning, reliability, outage planning, and performance monitoring.
-Alongside the development team, I was responsible for designing processes tooling and providing advice on the most effective ways to use MySQL to accomplish their goals.
+Alongside the development team, I was responsible for designing processes, tooling, and expertise on the most effective ways to use MySQL.

 As an ops toolsmith, I worked extensively on deployment automation and standardizing process for internal services.
-I created a standard development VM to ensure developers had an environment consistent with reality, I automated packaging and rollout to testing servers, I explored options around platform-as-a-service products to look for fit, and more.
+I created a standard development VM to ensure developers had an environment consistent with reality.
+I automated packaging and rollout to testing servers.
+I explored options around platform-as-a-service products to look for fit.
 As part of this work, I built training materials and ran sessions to teach other developers how to think like a sysadmin, covering Linux, Puppet, virtualization, and other topics.

 You can get in touch by email at owen@grimoire.ca.
 I’d love to hear from you.